A novel series by “Mario O. Laplume”

 Rufina rushed out while Emily mulled over the brutal reality, shirking her blame, deluding herself that she would wake up, unscathed, from it all.

 Closing her eyes, she recalled making love with William… Junior crying for the first time when he was born….
-Wang Li slumping on a plastic chair and wringing her hands like a stranded child in a forced recess of her lifetime….
+Wang Li slumping on a plastic chair and wringing her hands as if she were stranded in a playground during recess….

 Maurizio’s raucous breathing on her neck as they tangoed in Buenos Aires.